w3f/research/docs/Polkadot/protocols/block-production/Babe.md

 **Definition 3 (Common Prefix)** Common prefix with parameters $k \in \mathbb{N}$ ensures that any chains $C_1, C_2$ possessed by two honest parties at the onset of the slots $sl_1 < sl_2$ are such satisfies $C_1^{\ulcorner k} \leq C_2$ where  $C_1^{\ulcorner k}$ denotes the chain obtained by removing the last $k$ blocks from $C_1$, and $\leq$ denotes the prefix relation.

-With using these properties, we show that BABE has the persistance and liveness properties. **Persistence** ensures that, if a transaction is seen in a block deep enough in the chain, it will stay there and **liveness** ensures that if a transaction is given as input to all honest players, it will eventually be inserted in a block, deep enough in the chain, of an honest player.
+With using these properties, we show that BABE has persistence and liveness properties. **Persistence** ensures that, if a transaction is seen in a block deep enough in the chain, it will stay there and **liveness** ensures that if a transaction is given as input to all honest players, it will eventually be inserted in a block, deep enough in the chain, of an honest player.

 ### Security Proof of BABE
 We analyze BABE with the NTP protocol and with the Median algorithm.

 We first prove that BABE (both versions) satisfies chain growth, existential chain quality and common prefix properties in one epoch.
 We also show the chain density property for the BABE with median.
 Then, we prove that BABE is secure by showing that BABE satisfies persistence and liveness in multiple epochs.

 In Polkadot, all validators have equal stake (the same chance to be selected as slot leader), so the relative stake is $\alpha_i = 1/n$ for each validator where $n$ is the total number of validators.
 We assume that the ratio of honest validators is $\alpha$ and the ratio of validators sending on time is $\alpha_{timely}$.